SUSTAINABLE OPERATIONS

 We proactively identify mitigation measures through our established risk management processes.

-Identifying risks early in the project life cycle and planning for and addressing potential environmental impacts associated with our activities are central to our efforts to have as minimal an environmental footprint as possible.
+Identifying risks early in the project life cycle and planning for and addressing potential environmental impacts associated with our activities are central to our efforts to make as minimal of an environmental footprint as possible.

 Waste management is a critical component of our operations.
 This includes: